mobxjs/mobx.dart/README.md

 will fade away and you will mostly focus on the code within the braces.

 **Note**: Annotations are available via the **[mobx_codegen](https://github.com/mobxjs/mobx.dart/tree/master/mobx_codegen)** package.

+### Readonly

+If you want to reduce your code you may want to swap `@observable` for `@readonly`.
+For every private variable it generates a public getter such that the client of your store can't change its value.
+Read more about it [here](https://mobx.netlify.app/api/observable#readonly)

 ### Computed Observables